 - Line a baking sheet with a silicone baking mat or spray with nonstick cooking spray.

-- In a medium sized bowl, combine the whole wheat flour, oats, coconut sugar, baking powder, and salt.
+In a medium sized bowl, combine the whole wheat flour, oats, brown sugar, baking powder, and salt.

 - In a small bowl beat the eggs and olive oil into the buttermilk with a fork, until well combined.
 Stir the liquid mixture into the dry ingredients to make a crumbly dough.
 Knead in the bowl, 1-3 times until the dough forms a ball.